A few years ago the technique of using HDR (high dynamic range) photography became popular.

 At first I was skeptical about this technique as most of what I saw was over-done and I thought a more natural look would be more appropriate.
 Yes, HDR looks great with old cars

-Since then I have tried a few HDR products and the one that I am really happy with is Google’s Nik Collection and the HDR Efex Pro tool.
+Since then I have tried a few HDR products and the one that I am really happy with is Google’s free Nik Collection and the HDR Efex Pro tool.

 I tried Enblend-enfuse and at first was happy with it but when I got my Nikon D800 body the program could not handle the big files, and I’m talking about Jpegs not the RAW files!
 I also tried Photomatix but preferred the look of HDR Efex Pro.